Kitchen Casino: Final Round: The High Rollers Wheel

 The winning chef has the option to "cash out" and take their winnings as is, or risk them on the "High Rollers Wheel".
 This is a carnival wheel with 16 spaces laid out counter-clockwise as follows: JACKPOT, BUST, ADD $2000, PUSH, ADD $2000, ADD $1000, SPIN AGAIN, PUSH, ADD $5000, DOUBLE, PUSH, DOUBLE, ADD $2000, ADD $1000, PUSH, ?.
 If the chef wants to risk their winnings, they spin the wheel counter-clockwise.
 The spin must make at least one complete revolution to qualify.
 (The wheel is re-spun if the spin does not qualify, but this is edited out of the show.)

 If the wheel lands on BUST, the chef forfeits their winnings and leaves with nothing.
 On PUSH, the chef earns no additional money and leaves with their original winnings.
 Landing on any ADD $XXXX space adds that amount to their winnings.
 The ?
-Space adds a mystery amount to the chef's winnings, up to an additional $10,000.
+Space adds a mysterious amount to the chef's winnings, up to an additional $10,000.
 A DOUBLE space doubles the winnings of the chef, and the JACKPOT space triples the chef's winnings, up to a possible top winnings of $30,000.
 SPIN AGAIN forces the chef to re-spin the wheel.